-The Company has a \$75,000,000 revolving line of credit with Texas Partners Bank (which does business as the Bank of San Antonio).
-The Texas Partners Bank facility was established on May 21, 2021 with a \$57,000,000 limit which was increased to \$75,000,000 on December 29, 2021.
-This facility replaced a previous \$8,500,000 revolving credit facility and a \$6,000,000 term loan facility.
-The outstanding balances on the prior loan agreements were fully repaid by the Company and the agreements were terminated when we entered into the new facility.
-The facility is utilized to fund the Company's working capital needs and other strategic initiatives, and is secured by a security interest in substantially all of the Company's current and future assets.
+The Company has a \$75.0 million revolving line of credit with a financial institution.
+The facility is utilized to fund the Company's working capital needs and other strategic initiatives, and is secured by substantially all of the Company's current and future assets.
 Borrowings under the credit agreement bear interest on borrowed amounts at the Wall Street Journal U.S. Prime Rate less 0.75% per annum if the Company's EBITDA ratio is equal to or less than 2.00 to 1.00 or the Wall Street Journal U.S. Prime rate less 0.25% if the Company's EBITDA ratio (as defined in the facility) is greater than 2.00 to 1.00.
 The facility also contains a fee of 0.25% of the unused capacity on the facility.
-The interest rate for this credit facility as of December 31, 2021 was 2.50%.
-The Company paid interest charges on borrowings under this facility of \$154,549 during the year ended December 31, 2021, and had a balance of \$25.0 million as of December 31, 2021.
+The interest rate for this credit facility as of December 31, 2022 was 6.75%.
+The Company paid interest charges on borrowings under this facility of \$1.3 million during the year ended December 31, 2022, and had a balance of \$26.0 million as of December 31, 2022.
 This facility matures on July 5, 2024.